 If you can’t see space between the two solder joints, de-solder them and do it again.
 You need to be sure there’s no connection between these wires that can cause a short circuit, and the best way to do that is to leave space.

 Take a hot glue gun and surround the bare connections to insulate them and provide some strain relief.
 When you’re done, you should have a connection like this in Figure 15:

 Make sure you can tell which pin is connected to the red wire and which is connected to the black.

 Before you connect it to power, take a meter and check the connections for continuity.
 The center pin should be connected to the red wire, and the outer rim should be connected to black.
 When that’s good, you’re ready to use it.

 What Else Can I Solder?

 Any time you have loose mechanical connections, you should solder them if you can.
-For example, many common potentiometers have ring contacts.
-If you loop the wires around the rings, you get inconsistent readings from your potentiometer.
+For example, many common potentiometers have ring contacts(Figure 16).
+If you loop the wires around the rings as shown in Figure 17, you get inconsistent readings from your potentiometer.
 Solder the leads if they are loose.